 In addition, the discrepancy between the pricing of the event by Large and Trust banks and that by the First and Second Regional banks may indicate that the market perceived that the announced plan for the FRA was more comprehensive than had been anticipated.
-In addition to the largest banks, whose difficulties would need to be addressed under any stabilization program, the program appears to have been perceived as providing assistance to the regional banks as well.
-Holding the amount of funds available for assistance constant, broadening the coverage of assistance would bad news for the large and trust banks, as the funds available for their assistance would be depleted.
+In addition to the largest banks, whose difficulties would need to be addressed under any stabilization program, the program appears to have been perceived as providing assistance to the regional banks.
+Holding the amount of funds available for assistance constant, broadening the coverage would be bad news for the large and trust banks, as available funds would be depleted.